 I’ve only recently started using gold flatware.
 I’m in love with the look for fall and winter and the warmth it brings to the table.

-Thanksgiving Table Sources
+Shop Gold Thanksgiving Table

 *please note some affiliate links are included*